-The Best Ways of Using Essential Questions in the Classroom
+Using Essential Questions in the Classroom for the Best Learning Ever

-How are you using essential questions in your classroom?
-Try this: think for a moment about the “best” question someone has ever asked you.
+Think for a moment about the “best” question someone has ever asked you.
 As soon as it was posed to you, what happened?
 It may have caused you to stop and ponder what was being asked.
-You may have been inspired to think about related events in the present, and possibilities for the future.
+You may have been inspired to think about related events in the present and possibilities for the future.
 Maybe you were so ignited that finding the answer became a focus of inquiry.
 It’s also pretty likely that the best question you’ve ever been asked opened the door to some pretty meaningful and animated discussion.

 When we first put the driving question of a lesson to the students, the goal is to begin a lively discussion with them.
 In this discussion, we guide them beginning with what they think or “assume” they already know about what the question is asking.
 Encourage them to speak openly and share ideas about the issues that are being posed by the question.